strangerintheq/ps-colorpicker/README.md

-simple color picker for Windows written on Power Shell
+Simple color picker for Windows written on Power Shell